 I came on board with two broad objectives: to address any immediate needs of our students and to set a course for the next several years.
 AUC has a wonderful tradition and a great track record of preparing physicians.
 My goal has been and continues to be to preserve and build on the qualities that make AUC a unique institution.
 But like all medical schools we must also dedicate the energy and resources required to ensure that our institution can meet the challenges we face, and be agile enough to meet the evolving demands of graduate medical education and healthcare delivery.

-In recent years AUC has made tremendous strides in advancing the medical sciences program, evidenced by our rising USMLE Step 1 pass rate, which is on par with U.S. and Canadian schools.
 When I joined AUC last year, it was clear that we still had work to do to bring the clinical phase of training up to that same high standard.
 We devoted focus to two areas: improving the clinical student experience and enhancing support for our clinical students’ academic performance.

 We needed to create an infrastructure and environment capable of addressing these two key facets of the clinical program.
 We brought in new leadership, restructured and expanded our student support team, and created the expectation that we would provide world-class service to our students.
 We added clinical capacity in the United States and the United Kingdom and are now prepared for the larger classes that will be entering clinical training.